joshblack07/UR-Cyber-Security-Capstone-3/Reports/Defensive_Report.md

 The alert CPU Usage Monitor is implemented as follows:

-- 'WHEN max() OF system.process.cpu.total.pct OVER all documents IS ABOVE 0.5 FOR THE LAST 5 minutes'
+- `WHEN max() OF system.process.cpu.total.pct OVER all documents IS ABOVE 0.5 FOR THE LAST 5 minutes`

 - Metric:
   - WHEN max() OF system.process.cpu.total.pct OVER all documents